 Orientation & IFS

-Because IFS is a two-week program that includes a three-credit hour course and many co-curricular programs, IFS provides a much deeper jump start to life at IU than possible during Orientation alone.
-The Office of Orientation Programs provides an outstanding and highly effective summer Orientation experience that includes valuable advising, fall registration, and other key elements that help students and parents to prepare.
+Because IFS is a brief program that includes a three-credit hour course and many co-curricular opportunities, IFS provides a much deeper jump start to life at IU than is possible during Orientation alone.
+The Office of First Year Experience Programs provides an outstanding and highly effective summer Orientation experience that includes valuable advising, fall registration, and other key elements that help students and parents to prepare.
 IFS provides a bridge between what students receive during Orientation with valuable academic and social components that can only occur when students live, learn and have fun together while taking an interesting college course.

 We hope that you recognize the value in attending IFS, and realize that attending IFS doesn’t exclude students from joining other programs as a “next step.”
 In fact, we encourage IFS students to look for other opportunities for the fall semester (a learning community, student government, etc).
 Simply, IFS offers a complete range of experiences in a very short time; this a significant factor when comparing IFS to other programs available to new students.